KiandaBPM/KiandaBPM.github.io/task-automation.md

 ![img](images\kianda-schedule-tasks.JPG)

-Scheduling a task from the left navigation panel in few simple steps:
+Scheduling a task from the left navigation panel in a few simple steps:

 1. Click on 'Scheduled tasks' and click 'Schedule a task' to create a new task.